Our guide on what to do in Nelson

 1. Explore the Abel Tasman National Park

-Nelson is the gateway to Abel Tasman National Park, which boasts one of the Great Walks of New Zealand.
-A short thirty-minute drive from Nelson will bring you to Kaiteriteri, where the Great Walk begins.
+If you are keen to get out and about in Nelson’s incredible natural landscapes you’ll be pleased to hear (or read) that a mere thirty-minute drive will bring you to the Abel Tasman National Park which boasts one of the Great Walks of New Zealand.
+More specifically, this short drive will take you to Kaiteriteri, which is where this Great Walk begins.
 With options of just a single day or multi-day adventure in the Park, the relatively flat coastal track makes it doable for nearly all ages and fitness levels.
-There are beautiful beaches to stop off at along the way and a visit to the Cleopatra Pools to slide down a natural rock slide is an absolute must!
+There are beautiful beaches to stop off at along the way and a visit to the Cleopatra Pools to glide down a natural rock slide is an absolute must.
+For those wishing for more intense physical activity here, you can always try your hand at sea kayaking or mountain biking.

 2. Visit the World of Wearable Arts and Classic Car Museum